cmancone/clearskies/docs/5_handlers.md

 ### Context, Handler, and Application to build an API

 Having clearskies execute a function is easy and doesn't require more than the context.
-However, this changes quickly when we start looking at more complicated application.
+However, this changes quickly when we start looking at a more complicated application.
 Let's look at how we would use clearskies to auto-generate an API endpoint for the application.
 Specifically, we want to generate a RESTful API for our product.
 Examining the folder structure below, we would create an application in our `app/api.py` file like so:

 ```
 import clearskies